 A student who wishes to apply transfer credits earned from other accredited institutions to their Normandale degree must submit official transcripts from those institutions, reflecting final grades, by the final application deadline.
 Review your DARS Interactive Degree Audit to ensure your transfer courses have been added to your record.
 This helps to ensure your requirements are fulfilled and your transfer courses have been evaluated to count toward your Normandale degree program.

-If your transfer credits do not appear on your DARS report or need further evaluation, make a ‘transfer credit evaluation' appointment with a member of the Advising and Counseling department.
+If your transfer credits do not appear on your DARS report or need further evaluation, make a ‘transfer credit evaluation' appointment with a member of the Advising & Counseling Department.

 |Academic Petitions are not a common requirement.
 Petitions are typically submitted for exceptions that impact the student's degree program (such as a course substitution for a degree program requirement).
 Petitions must be previously approved (recorded on your DARS), or in process by the final application deadline.
 Academic petition forms are available from the Advising Center or from our Forms page.|